-The judgements, estimates and assumptions applied in the financial statements, including the key sources of estimation uncertainty were the same as those applied in the Group's last annual financial statements for the year ended 30 June 2021.
+The judgements, estimates and assumptions applied in the financial statements, including the key sources of estimation uncertainty are consistent with the prior year.

 Key Estimates - Impairment of Assets

 The Group assesses impairment at each reporting date by evaluating conditions specific to the consolidated entity that may lead to impairment of assets.
 Where an impairment trigger exists, the recoverable amount of the asset is determined.